-- Week of Sept.
-2: Conference with primary advisor AND conferences with Fulbright committee members.
-Due: draft #2 of PS and GS AND draft of short answer questions
+- Week of Aug.
+31: Conference with primary advisor.
+Due: draft #2 of PS and GS & draft of short answer questions

 - Week of Sept.
-9: Conference with secondary advisor.
-Due: draft #3 of entire application; Prepare for Fulbright interview
+14: Conference with primary advisor.
+Due: Draft #4 of PS and GS and short answers.
+Prepare for Fulbright interview.

 - Monday, Sept.
-16: Internal deadline for final application (submit entire application via the Embark system no later than 7am)
+21: Internal deadline for final application (submit entire application via the application portal no later than 8am)

 - Oct.
-8: External deadline for online submission (submit through the Embark system)
+9: Final deadline for online submission (submit through the official application portal)

-- Thurs.
+- Tues.
 Oct.
-10: You did it!
+13: External deadline.
+You did it!
 Come relax and enjoy free coffee and treats at The Oak House from 4-5:30 pm.

 - January: Notifications emailed to Fulbright Semi-Finalists recommended by the National Screening Committee